lanceoribello/GameCenter/Phase2/GameCenter/app/TEAM.md

 Testing for lobby classes, Board, BoardManager.
 Set up testing for activities, Mockito.
 Formatting fixes to SnakeView.
+Created the Grid class for Blocks.
 Added undo, save, load functionality to Blocks.
 Improved movement in Blocks.

 ## November 25, 2018
 Added Controllers for Login, Scoreboard, GameSelect (MVC).
 Created a D-pad for snake.
+Created the GridManager class for Blocks.
 Scoring completed in Blocks.
 Work on BlocksStartingActivity, BlocksView.
 Game can be displayed.
 Added apples and bombs to Snake.